coop-deluxe/sm64coopdx/docs/lua/functions-3.md

 ## [mario_retrieve_cap](#mario_retrieve_cap)

 ### Description
 Retrieves Mario's normal cap if it was previously lost.
 Removes the cap from Mario's hand state and places it on his head.
-Useful when Mario recovers his normal cap from enemies or finds it in the level
+Useful when Mario recovers his normal cap from enemies, finds it in a level, or if it were to disappear

 ### Lua Example
 `mario_retrieve_cap(m)`